EmailVerify/email-verify/README.md

 0.0.11 -> 0.0.12 : some refactoring and styles from james075. important to note, the callback order was changed to be error first. if you upgrade to here, you will need to modify your existing code.

+0.0.12 -> 0.0.13 : fix cli -t timeout option

+0.0.13 -> 0.0.14 : fix on error callback order
+                   added the capability to specify the DNS servers for the MX record checking programatically and via cli